-The two black cables leading from the new generator ...

-... connect to the outer pins of the new regulator.
+- The two black cables leading from the new generator ... - ... connect to the outer pins of the new regulator.
 It does not matter which wire connects to which of the 2 terminals as they carry alternating current.

-Additional you need to contact a ground wire ...

-... to the metal holder of the regulator.
-Otherwise the light won't function.

-The middle terminal of the regulator ...

-... will be connected to the wires for the lighting system of the motorcycle.

-Remains the blue (sometimes blue/white) wire at the ignition coil.
+- Additional you need to contact a ground wire ... - . - The middle terminal of the regulator \dots - ... to the metal holder of the regulator.
+Otherwise the light won't function. - ... will be connected to the wires for the lighting system of the motorcycle. - Remains the blue (sometimes blue/white) wire at the ignition coil.
 This is the kill (cut-off) wire.

-Connected to ground - it will stop ignition!

-Note:
+- Note: